Stringy Hodge numbers of Pfaffian double mirrors and Homological Projective Duality: Relations to Homological Projective Duality for Pfaffian varieties

 \subsection{Even-dimensional cases}

-The even-dimensional cases are much more interesting, where the question of establishing Homological Projective Duality is widely open.
-Currently known results include the $\Pf(4,6)$ versus $G(2,6)$ case by Kuznetsov \cite{K1}, and partial results for $\Pf(n-2,n)$ versus $G(2,n)$ case by Pirozhkov \cite{Pirozhkov}.
+The even-dimensional cases are much more interesting, in which the question of establishing Homological Projective Duality is still open.
+This problem has been settled in the $\Pf(4,6)$ versus $G(2,6)$ case by Kuznetsov \cite{K1}.
+Rennemo and Segal \cite{RS} constructed a conjectural categorical crepant resolution of a general $\Pf(2k,n)$ by using the technique of matrix factorizations.
+Pirozhkov \cite{Pirozhkov} obtained partial results in the $\Pf(n-2,n)$ versus $G(2,n)$ case by different methods.

 An important fact is that while there exists a rectangular Lefschetz decomposition in the odd-dimensional cases, all known Lefschetz decompositions for the even-dimensional cases are non-rectangular.
 Indeed, all of the known examples consist of two rectangles of different sizes.
 Therefore, the following assumption seems reasonable.